About the Mayor of Eastleigh

 The Mayor of Eastleigh for the 2017/2018 Municipal Year is Councillor Maureen Sollitt.
 The Mayor's Escort is Mr. Roy Sollitt.

 The Deputy Mayor of Eastleigh is Councillor Chris Thomas and the Deputy Mayoress is Lorraine Trevallion.

 What is the correct way of addressing the Mayor?

 The full title of the Mayor is The Worshipful the Mayor of the Borough of Eastleigh.

-The Mayor should be introduced as “The Mayor of Eastleigh” and be addressed as “Mr Mayor" or "Your Worship", the Mayor's Escort as Mrs. Scott.
-The Deputy Mayor should be introduced as “The Deputy Mayor of Eastleigh” and addressed as “Mrs Deputy Mayor”, the Deputy Mayor's Escort "Mr Deputy Mayor".
+The Mayor should be introduced as “The Mayor of Eastleigh” and be addressed as “Madam Mayor" or "Your Worship", the Mayor's Escort as Mr. Sollitt.
+The Deputy Mayor should be introduced as “The Deputy Mayor of Eastleigh” and addressed as “Mr Deputy Mayor”, the Deputy Mayoress as "Madam Deputy Mayoress".

 Will the Mayor attend my function or event?